hakanonal/mastermind/docs/journal.md

     - I will try to create the board.
 This front-end jon is painful.
 There is too much trial and error.
     - I am going over [this](https://class-component.vuejs.org)  article.
 Hence It is important for me to understand the coding style.
     - I still did not understand how Props computed methods getters and setters.
 In digit component I have color data.
 When it is changed I wantt the digit's value property to respective digit value. and vica-versa.
 So???.
 So many questions...

+#### 11.12.2020

+- I was mainlly working on my internee job.
+So I will have limited tiime to work today.
+Will continue on vue.
+    - Finally after many trial and errors.
+I have managed to at least construct the board.
+        - The paramatization bedazzled me a lot.
+        - Also typescript errors is enourmouslly high.
+It even gives errors for spaces and so...
+        - Note that during this process I did more than 10 google search for different little errors...